alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 pay for, then a Ph.D. is a bet against the world that you can discover something no one has ever seen before.

 That's not to say they're the same.
-For one,
 [Paul Graham says everybody should try founding a startup.](http://paulgraham.com/notnot.html) No one says everybody should try getting a Ph.D.